decentLand/Decentland-Directory/docs/contracts.md

 This section is dedicated to document and explain the logic of decentland's smartweave contracts.

-DecentLand SmartWeave contracts are available on https://github.com/decentLand/protocol/tree/main/v2.1/contracts
+DecentLand SmartWeave contracts are available on https://github.com/decentLand/protocol/tree/main/v2.1/contracts An in-depth contracts interaction guide is available on https://docs.decent.land/contracts-interaction

 # Usernames
 decentland's usernames represent unique limited type of tokens.
 To preserve usernames uniqueness and minter's username ownership across decent.land ecosystem, we have implemented the logic in a smartweave contract.